sike25/cut_above/README.md

-# cut_above
+## A Cut Above The Rest
-Analyzing the Impact of Shot Detection Algorithms on the Quality of Chunk Encoded Videos
+### Analyzing the Impact of Shot Detection Algorithms on the Quality of Chunk Encoded Videos